 Provide a thank you letter and an end of year report to the donor

 - English Language Requirements: If English is not your first language then you will need to show that your English language skills are at a high enough level to succeed in your studies.

 How to Apply:

-Applicants must apply for both the scholarship and the programme, which are separate applications.
-Applicants must submit a scholarship application first, prior to submitting an application to the MA programme so that King’s can track your application.
+Applicants must apply for both the program and the programme, which are separate applications.
+Applicants must submit a application first, prior to submitting an application to the MA programme so that King’s can track your application.
 On the MA programme application, you must include on the first line of your personal statement “Alexandros Petersen Scholarship” so that we are able to identify your programme application.
 Failure to do so may result in your application being rejected.